Understanding GMAT Score Ranges

 One of the best ways to prepare for a test is to take practice tests.
 Our GMAT practice tests, along with our automatic scoring and answer explanations, will help you pinpoint which material you know best.
 By knowing which material you are most comfortable with, you can focus on other study material.
-We do not require any registration or payments to take the practice tests.

 The GMAT Test does not have specific scheduled dates – you schedule your appointment directly with a local test center.
 Before you schedule your appointment, make sure you are aware of the admissions deadlines for your desired programs as these may vary.
 You should choose a test date that is at least 21 days before your earliest application deadline.
 It is recommended that you register for the exam approximately 2 to 3 months before your desired test date to insure .